 Fill the inside with a spiky branch that stands up, like Fraser fir.
 This creates a ring for the pine cones to sit in and decorates the outside of the hurricane glass.

-Frequently Asked Questions About Making a Candle Wreath
+Frequently Asked Questions About Making Candle Rings

 Take a flexible measuring tape and wrap it around the inner side of your floral foam wreath form.
-This measurement is the circumference of the largest size candle that will fit.
+This measurement is the circumference of the largest size candle (or hurricane glass) that will fit.
 If your candle is too large for your foam, you can cut down the foam using a sharp floral knife or X-Acto knife.
 It will cut easily, so be careful not to cut too much!

 You want your candle to be level or higher than the greenery so that the light and flicker can be seen.
 For my piece, my candle aligns perfectly with the pinecones, but the hurricane glass rises higher.